 - Do not douche.
 Douching can introduce air into your circulatory system or break your bag of waters in later pregnancy.

 - Clean the vaginal area often with soap and water.

 - Wipe yourself from front to back.

-- Contact your health care provider if you have burning, itching, irritation or swelling, bad odor, bloody discharge, or bright yellow or green discharge (these symptoms could be a sign of infection).
+- Contact your health care provider if you have burning, itching, irritation or swelling, a bad odor, bloody discharge, or bright yellow or green discharge.
+(These symptoms could be a sign of infection.)

 Backaches are usually caused by the strain put on the back muscles, changing hormone levels, and changes in your posture.

 - Squat with your knees bent when picking things up instead of bending down at the waist.